vinkaga/learn-node/slides/slides.md

 #### The Quirks

 - JavaScript can feel 'different' from other languages.
-These are the some key difference.
+These are some of those 'surprises.'

 #### Promises, Promises